 Requirements To Become A Travel Nurse: Keep Up With Your C.E.U.s

 It is important to maintain your nursing license.
 Make sure you research the requirements for every state.
-Some states require a certain number of Continuing Education Units (C.E.U.s) to renew your license.
-If you have a compact license, all you have to worry about is maintaining your home licensing requirements.
+Some states require a certain number of Continuing Education Units (C.E.U.s) to renew your nursing license.
+If you have a compact nursing license, all you have to worry about is maintaining your home licensing requirements.

 Here is an infographic that outlines these tips plus a few more.
 Enjoy.